korok0/ybot/README.md

 ## Project Description
 My first project on GitHub.
+All help is welcomed! <br/>
+Help with making code more readable/efficient and help with the site's looks are especially appreciated! <br/>
-All help is welcomed! ybot is a [Discord](https://discord.com/) bot that works with APIs to enhance small quality of life changes to the discord user experience
+ybot is a [Discord](https://discord.com/) bot that works with APIs to enhance small quality of life changes to the discord user experience

 The APIs used: <br/>